MehdiK/www.mehdi-khalili.com/src/documents/posts/2011-08-26-fiddler-in-actino-part-2.html.md

 ##QuickExec
 There is a little textbox with black background color and green forecolor on the bottom of Fiddler form where you can run some very useful commands.
 To see a complete list of available commands type 'help' and enter.
 That takes you to the [Fiddler's website][4] where all the available commands are explained in details.
 Below I will list a few of them:

  - ?sometext: *As you type sometext, Fiddler will highlight sessions where the URL contains sometext.
 Hit Enter to set focus to the selected matches.*; e.g. ?google
-- >size: *Select sessions where response size is greater than size bytes.*; e.g. >4000
+ - <span>>size: *Select sessions where response size is greater than size bytes.*; e.g. >4000</span>
  - <size: *Select sessions where response size is less than size bytes.*; .e.g <200
  - =status: *Select sessions where response status = status*; e.g. =304
  - =method: *Select sessions where request method = method.*; e.g. =post
  - select MIME: *Select any session where the response Content-Type header contains the specified string.*; e.g. select image
  - urlreplace: *Replace any string in URLs with a different string.
 Setting this command will clear any previous value for the command; calling it with no parameter will cancel the replacement.*.

 <img src="/get/blogpictures/fiddler-in-action-2/quickexec-box.png" alt="QuickExec box" />